 Think long and hard about keeping a loaded weapon around the house.
 People are rarely hurt or killed by an unloaded firearm.
 If there is no ammunition in the gun's chamber, clip, or magazine, the most that could happen by improperly handling a firearm is inadvertently dropping it on your foot.

 If you must must keep a loaded gun in the house, make sure children cannot get to the loaded weapon to play with it or fire it accidentally.
-If you are planning the purchase of a new firearm, consider buying one with a built-in indicator that the firing chamber is loaded.
+If you are planning to purchase a new firearm, consider buying one with a built-in indicator that the firing chamber is loaded.
 This can alert you to the risk that a supposedly unloaded gun may discharge unexpectedly.

 Practice as much care with your ammunition as you do with rifle or pistol.
 Keep bullets and magazines secured.
 This means locking them away in a location away from where guns are kept.

 Although the National Rifle Association (NRA) has complete gun safety rules available for specific types of firearm use, the following three rules are fundamental in any situation.
 Whether or not you own a gun, it is important to know these rules so that you can insist that others follow them.

 Always keep the gun pointed in a safe direction.
 This is the primary rule of gun safety.
 Safe direction means that the gun is pointed so that even if it were to go off, it would not cause an injury.
 Whether you are shooting or simply handling a gun, never point it at yourself or others.
 Common sense will tell you which direction is the safest.
 Outdoors, it is generally safe to point the gun toward the ground, or, if you are on a shooting range, toward the target.
 Indoors, be mindful of the fact that a bullet can penetrate ceilings, floors, walls, windows, and doors.